pawell0/summernote-editor/README.md

 This WonderCMS plugin adds a What You See Is What You Get (WYSIWYG) editor to all content editable fields.

 This is NOT a official version of this plugin.
 This is the fork made for testing purposes.
-Changes have been applied, removing the jQuery and Bootstrap libraries.
-Lite version of Summernote editor was used - see to file "summernote-editor.php".
+Changes have been applied, removing the jQuery and Bootstrap libraries and the Lite version of Summernote editor was used - see to file "summernote-editor.php".
 Additional icons in the editor menu have been replaced with temporary SVG icons that load directly from the "/js/files.js" file.
 The editor still needs to adjust the stylesheets in the theme used so that all elements are properly displayed and visible.

 ## Preview
 ![Plugin preview](/preview.jpg)